 Content Filtering and insights

 You can use pre-set content levels for each family member, from Pre-K, Kid, Teen, Adult or None.
 From there, you can customize to meet your needs.
-For example, with the “Kid” level, Club Penguin, Disney and Minecraft are allowed, but if you prefer to disable Minecraft, you can do so with the flick of a switch.
+For example, with the “Kid” level, Club Penguin, Disney, Minecraft, and Musical.ly are allowed, but if you prefer to disable Musical.ly, you can do so with the flick of a switch.

-The reporting under “Insights” shows you how long each family member spent online each day, week, and month, going back one month.
-You can see which sites were visited, and which sites were blocked by the content filters.
-From there, you can easily unblock a site, if needed.
+The reporting under “Usage” shows you how long each family member spent online each day, week, and month, going back one month.
+Under the “History”, you can see which sites were visited, and which sites were blocked by the content filters.
+From there, you can easily unblock a site.

 You can also customize the filtering for each member of the family, from allowing (or disallowing) certain web sites or categories of web sites.